cmalven/generator-met/README.md

 ### collection

-`yo meteor:collection dogs`
+`yo meteor:collection animals`

-Creates a new collection about publication.
+Creates a new collection in `lib/collections/animals.coffee` and publication in `server/publications/animals.coffee`.